 - writer -

 Darci Schummer hails from the village of Fall Creek, Wisconsin.
-Primarily a fiction writer, she is the author of the story collection Six Months in the Midwest (Unsolicited Press), co-author of the poetry/prose collaboration Hinge (broadcraft press), and author of the forthcoming novel The Ballad of Two Sisters (Unsolicited Press).
+Primarily a fiction writer, she is the author of the story collection Six Months in the Midwest (Unsolicited Press), co-author of the poetry/prose collaboration Hinge (broadcraft press), and author of the novel The Ballad of Two Sisters (Unsolicited Press).
 Her fiction, poetry, and essays have appeared in Ninth Letter, Folio, Jet Fuel Review, MAYDAY, Matchbook, Necessary Fiction, Sundog Lit, and Pithead Chapel, among many other places.
 She has been nominated both for the Pushcart Prize and Best of the Net, and her work has also been selected as a Longform Fiction Pick of the Week.
-In addition to writing, she teaches at Fond du Lac Tribal and Community College where she serves as faculty editor of The Thunderbird Review.
-She lives with her partner Tanner, pitbull Turnip, and cat Cokie Roberts in a big old house that always needs work.
+In 2023, she was the artist-in-residence at the LaPointe Center for the Arts in LaPointe, Wisconsin, on Madeline Island.
+She is an assistant professor of creative writing at Colorado State University Pueblo, and she lives with her partner Tanner, pitbull Turnip, and cat Cokie Roberts in Colorado Springs, Colorado.

 About Six Months in the Midwest